5ylvino/stroll-question-assignment/README.md

 3. Then run `node index.js` in the terminal.

-You change your parameters with flexibility \
+You can change your parameters with flexibility \
 Default configuration:
 ```
     durationByDays = '5 days',